 Listen to Ted Kirsch, president of AFT Pennsylvania, and radio host Rick Smith talk about greed in education and the legacy of Brown v. the Board of Education's 60th anniversary and the work we have left to do to make schools truly equal.
 Click here to listen.

 AFT President Randi Weingarten weighed in on the Perelman Jewish Day School decision to withdraw recognition of its faculty union.
-Read her statement here...
+Sign the MoveOn.Org petition supporting teachers and read Randi's statement here...